Why are new laws needed?

 However, Bills may apply to one or more constituent parts - for example, only to England and Wales.
 Law-making powers in some subjects rest with the Scottish Parliament, the Welsh Assembly and the Northern Ireland Assembly, rather than the UK Parliament.

-Sometimes new laws are also needed to ensure that the UK complies with international or EU legislation.
+Sometimes new laws are also needed to ensure that the UK complies with international law.